What is the best way to put line on a spinning reel?

 The rig consists of a sinker threaded onto the mainline above a swivel, with a length of trace line then leading down to a hook.
 One type of knot, such as a locked half blood, or a clinch knot, can be used to tie the entire rig.
 This is perhaps the most commonly used rig in fishing.

-How far should your sinker be from your hook?
+How far up should your sinker be?

 A sinker is a weight attached to your fishing line about 6 – 10 inches above the hook.
 It forces a hook with bait to sink and keeps your bait down near the lake or river bottom, where most fish swim.
 For most shore fishing, pinch on one or two small split-shot sinkers on your line.
 Use only enough to sink the bait.